 There are lots of great independent all-inclusive resorts that aren’t part of any chain, or local chains such as Couples that provide great value.
 If the price might look high, remember that this includes everything – meals, drinks, entertainment, activities and water sports.

 The major advantage of booking a hotel through the portal is the ability to pick the exact room type you want and see the price for more than two people in the room.

-My husband and I stayed at Couples Negril and it’s still one of our favourite places in the world.
+My husband and I stayed at Couples Negril, and it’s still one of our favorite places in the world.
 The price includes daily snorkeling and diving excursions, tennis lessons and clinics and all non-motorized water sports.
 The beach is phenomenal – the water is calm and warm and perfect for swimming.

 You’ll find many other properties in all price ranges on the travel portal.
 Before you book one of the Hyatt or IHG properties with hotel points, compare prices with the prices in the travel portal.
 You’ll probably come out ahead when you transfer Ultimate Rewards points to Hyatt because the cash price for these two properties hovers around $400 per night.